Curried Parsnip Soup

 Fresh chives, to garnish

-Melt the butter in a large pan.
+Melt the butter or oil in a large pan.
 Add the onion and garlic and cook for 2-3 minutes until just beginning to soften.
 Add the parsnips and potato, turn to coat in the butter, cover the pan and cook for 10 minutes, stirring once or twice.

 Stir the curry powder into the vegetables and cook for another minute or so, stirring.
 Pour in the stock, season generously and bring to a boil.
 Reduce the heat to simmer for 40 minutes, or until the parsnips are tender and the soup has thickened.